-The Group's Code of Conduct, Purpose, Values and integrated management approach ensure the New Strategic Future plan is delivered within the appropriate risk appetite, supporting a prudent risk and return balance.
+The Group's Code of Conduct, Purpose, Values and integrated management approach ensures the New Strategic Future plan is delivered within the appropriate risk appetite, supporting a prudent risk and return

-The Group's contracting principles and oversight processes are updated regularly to reflect the changes in the Group's risk profile and project delivery experience.
+The Group's contracting principles and related oversight processes are continually updated to reflect changes in the Group's risk profile and project delivery experience.

-The Group's response to local and regional dynamics, as well as national objectives, minimise operational and project risks and support the Group's legitimacy.
+The Group's response to local and regional dynamics, as well as national objectives, minimise operational and project risks, and support the Group's legitimacy.

-The Group's governance frameworks and reporting structures ensure visibility and compliance across the business platforms.
+The Group's governance frameworks and reporting structures ensure visibility and compliance across the

 This full governance report includes references to each of the King IV principles where the practices employed achieve the governance outcomes.
-The Board is satisfied with the Group's application of King IV.
+The Board is satisfied with the Group's application of the principles of King IV.